AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

 These import the most common used namespaces in a MonoGame project, including the base framework, graphics, and input.

+> NOTE
-> \[!NOTE] You may be wondering why the types within MonoGame exist with `Microsoft.Xna.Framework.*` namespaces.
+> You may be wondering why the types within MonoGame exist with `Microsoft.Xna.Framework.*` namespaces.
 If you recall from the [Chapter 01: What Is MonoGame](01-what-is-monogame.md#a-brief-history), MonoGame is an open source re-implementation of Microsoft's XNA Framework.
 To ensure compatibility with XNA projects, MonoGame implements the same namespaces that XNA did.

 ### Class Declaration